-- 1. CSNAH is committed to providing a safe and secure environment for students.
-Access to the building of the Nursing and Radiologic programs is controlled by a keyless security code and is restricted to authorized individuals only.
-The CSON and CSOR campus does not employ on-campus security.
+CSNAH is committed to providing a safe and secure environment for students.
+Access to the Nursing program is open to the public from 07:30am to 7:00pm.
+CSON has access to on site Security department of LCU campus.
+All non-emergent events involving Covenant employees or students should be reported to the LCU Security Department.
+All emergent events should be called in to "911".
+Access to the building of the Radiologic program is controlled by a keyless security code and is restricted to authorized individuals only.
+The CSOR campus does not employ on-campus security.
 All non-emergent events involving Covenant employees or students should be reported to the Covenant Security Department.
 All emergent events should be called in to "911".
-The Surgical Technology program is housed on the campus of Covenant Medical Center which employs twenty-four hour security services. - 2.

 All students and employees are required to report any crime or emergency to their institutional official promptly.
 If a student or employee wishes to report a crime on a voluntary or confidential basis, the institutional official will be prepared to record and report the crime, but not the name of the informant.
 The student or employee may, in order to maintain confidentiality, submit the information in writing to his/her institutional official without signature.
 If the student wishes not to maintain confidentiality, the student will contact his/her teacher or school official who in turn will contact the nearest supervisor to report criminal actions or emergencies to the appropriate agency by calling (911).

-Preparation for the Annual Disclosure of Crime Statistics report is obtained by the institution's Financial Aid Officer and Covenant Medical Center Security Department who contacts the Lubbock Police Department for statistics and the institution's "Daily Crime Log", and then records those statistics.
+Preparation for the Annual Disclosure of Crime Statistics report is obtained by the institution's Financial Aid Officer, LCU Security Department and Covenant Medical Center

+Security Department who contacts the Lubbock Police Department for statistics and the institution's "Daily Crime Log", and then records those statistics.

-3. Only students, employees and other parties having business with this institution should be on institutional property.
+Only students, employees and other parties having business with this institution should be on institutional property.
 Staff, faculty, students, and prospective students or any person entering the premises must have and display at all times a security identification badge.
 Those without an identification badge must sign in at the entrance and identify their purpose of visit, the person to be visited and register their time in and out of the building.
 The visitor must also wear a visitor's badge while on campus.
-All access doors leading to the Nursing and Radiologic program campus are closed and locked during evening hours starting at 5:00pm.
+All access doors leading to the Radiologic program campus are closed and locked during evening hours starting at 5:00pm.
 When the school closes for the night, the school's official or supervisor will inspect each room to see that it is empty.
 Other individuals present on institutional property at any time without the express permission of the appropriate institutional official(s) shall be viewed as trespassing and may as such be subject to a fine and/or arrest.
 In addition, students and employees present on institutional property during periods of non-operation without the express permission of the appropriate institutional official(s) shall also be viewed as trespassing and may also be subject to a fine and/or arrest.